tildeleb/cuckoo/README.md

 Defining Your Own Key/Value Types
 ---------------
 The package supports almost any kind of key and value type by simply creating a new "kvt" file.
-You are welcome to edit the file "kvt_default.go" and change the definitions for Key and Value.
+The file "kvt_default.go" can be edited to change the definitions for Key and Value.

 Support for Arrays or Slices via Build Tags
 ------------------------------------------
-You can also choose if you wants slots implemented via slices or arrays.
+The package has an optimization to implement slots as either slices or arrays.
+Slices allow the number of slots to be selected at runtime but the slice overhead per bucket is high.
+Therefore, once the number of slots is known, it's best to switch to a static array size.

+[fix]

 Slices are not very efficient but you can try out new sizes without having to edit a file.
 Arrays are more efficient wither cpu or memory wise because they are not a reference type so there is the overhead of an 8 byte pointer on a 64 bit system and the cache miss(es) that go along with that pointer dereference.

 As an example here is a file "kvt_uint32_uint32_slice.go" that defines a "uint32" key, a "uint32" value, and a uses slices.